Dhananjaya-Kurukulasooriya/2nd-lab/instruction/1_Provision Azure Resources and Configure Key Vault/documentation.md

-13. Same way lets create another secret for *SAS-BLOB_URL*, Click the `+ Generate/Import` button at the top of the interface and fill the required fields with following details, then Click `Create`.
+13. Same way lets create another secret for *SAS-BLOB_URL*, Click the `+ Generate/Import` button at the top of the interface and fill the required fields with following details, then Click `Create`:

    * For **Upload options**, select **Manual**.
    * For **Name**, input **BLOB-SAS-URL**.